 Butterflies and birds are amongst the most likely animals you may see in the Sussex countryside.
 In our woodlands, three species of deer can be seen amongst the trees, although they are somewhat elusive.
-Roe deer are native to our woodlands but you may also see fallow deer and if you are very lucky, the little muntjac.
+Roe deer are native to our woodlands, but you may also see fallow deer and if you are fortunate the little muntjac.
 The fallow and muntjac can be a bit of a nuisance munching on the bluebells.
 Your’re most likley to see deer in the early mornings or just before dusk.

 “Do you want to know more about the area?
 Then join me on a guided walk through the West Sussex countryside discover the layers of history, a magical tunnel of trees and a windmill with my Airbnb Experiences.”
 Kathryrn, Sussex Bloggers